Densz/Matcha/README.md

 Tinder-like app made by 42 Students

 ### Need to do
+* Check upload images
+* Check all consolelog
+* Don't show blocked user in the homepage
+* Put filter by in homepage
+* Check all Line to delete
 * Check Location / javascript is enough ?

 #### Details